Efficiency of delayed-acceptance random walk Metropolis algorithms: High dimensional regime

-This article focuses on algorithms where the stochastic approximation to the likelihood is computationally expensive; in most scenarios of interest \cite{GolightlyWilkinson:2011,Knape/deValpine:2012,GolightlyHendersonSherlock:2013,FilipponeGirolami:2014} the stochastic approximation is obtained through Monte-Carlo methods (e.g. importance sampling, particle filter) that converge at the standard $N^{-1/2}$ rate where $N$ designates the number of samples/particles used.
-For taking into account the computational costs necessary to produce a stochastic estimates of the target-density, we thus assume the following in the rest of this article. \begin{assumptions} When Assumption \ref{ass.noise.gauss} holds, the computational cost of obtaining an estimate of the log-target density with variance $\sigma^2$ is inversely proportional to $\sigma^2$. \end{assumptions} The recent article \cite{berard2013lognormal} shows, among other things, that for state space models the unbiased estimate of the likelihood obtained from standard particle methods \cite{DelMoral:2004} satisfies a log-normal central limit theorem, as the number of observations and particles goes to infinity, if the number of particles is of the same order as the number of noisy observations.
+This article focuses on algorithms where the stochastic approximation to the likelihood is computationally expensive.
+In most scenarios of interest \cite{GolightlyWilkinson:2011,Knape/deValpine:2012,GolightlyHendersonSherlock:2013,FilipponeGirolami:2014} the stochastic approximation is obtained through Monte-Carlo methods (e.g. importance sampling, particle filter) that converge at the standard $N^{-1/2}$ rate where $N$ designates the number of samples/particles used.
+To take into account the computational costs necessary to produce a stochastic estimate of the target-density, we thus assume the following in the rest of this article. \begin{assumptions} The computational time required to obtain an estimate of the log-target density with variance $\sigma^2$ is: $\textrm{(compute-time)} \propto \sigma^{-2}$. \end{assumptions} The article \cite{berard2013lognormal} shows that for state-space models (and panel data) the unbiased estimate of the likelihood obtained from standard particle methods \cite{DelMoral:2004} (or a product of importance sampling estimators) satisfies a log-normal central limit theorem, as the number of observations and particles (or importance samples) goes to infinity, if this number is of the same order as the number of noisy observations.
 This justifies the Gaussian approximation \eqref{eqn.gauss.noise} and shows that the log-error is asymptotically inversely proportional to the number of particles used, justifying Assumptions \ref{ass.effort.vs.variance}.
+The article \cite{sherlock2017pseudo} studies the tuning of pseudo-marginal MCMC methods when Assumptions \ref{ass.effort.vs.variance} is not appropriate.